-Before we start, let’s take a look at the income statement of the company to get a glimpse of what GM total revenue consists of.
+Before we start, let’s take a look at General Motors income statement to get a glimpse of what the company’s total revenue is comprised of.

-As shown in the above snapshot, General Motors or GM total net sales and revenue mainly comes from the following two major segments:
+As shown in the above snapshot, General Motors’ total net sales and revenue comes mainly from the following two major business segments:

 - 2. GM Financial